manojcode/dns-tunnel/README.md

 # dns-tunnel
-Very evasive tunnel where the DNS access is allowed in the network
+Very evasive tunnel where the DNS access is allowed in the network.
+This used DNS transactionn ID field to exfiltrate the data which is very evasive and hard to detect if rate limitation is done on client.

+You may need to modify scapy DNS layer to support this.

+This is an idea keeping it open for mmodifications